mietright/code-of-conduct/README.md

 We are a team, we don't judge rather support each other.

 ## Autonomy
 Each member of the team is the owner of their tasks.
-They choose how to do their tasks, when to ask for help, and when to pull the plug on a discussion that they asked for.
+Together with the accountable person, they ensure that the solution of the tasks is aligned to the goals.
+They are responsible for ensuring that the task meets the quality and the standards that are needed, determining when and how best to involve others.

+Together with the accountable person, they ensure that the solution of the tasks is aligned to the goals:
+This can lead to micromanagement

 ## Responsibility
 We are individually responsible for our parts of the products.
 Also, collectively as a team, we all are responsible for the health and features of the whole product.